 How does rent-to-own work?

-State laws vary on rent-to-own contracts but, typically, the deals can be set up any way the buyer and seller would like.
+State laws vary on rent-to-own contracts but, typically, the deals can be set up any way the buyer/tenant and seller/landlord prefer.
 Both parties must agree on the purchase price, which can be tricky when the sale is happening several years in the future.
-In a rising market, for example, the seller may want the buyer to pay more than the current value of the property.
+In a rising market, for example, the seller might want the buyer to pay more than the current value of the property.
 Some contracts state that an appraiser will determine the price of the house at the time of purchase.

 Two different types of rent-to-own contracts are lease-option and lease-purchase agreements.
 Here are the obligations and penalties associated with each type.

-When you sign a lease-option agreement, you pay an option fee to the homeowner so you can buy the home at the end of your lease agreement.
+When you sign a lease-option agreement, you pay an option fee to the homeowner so you can buy the home at the end of your lease term.